Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  Google it *first*.
-Seriously.
-You're not the first person to have this incredibly unique and never-before-seen problem.
-Save yourself the existential dread (and maybe some hair).
-Then, if Google fails you, *then* you can unleash your debugging superpowers.
+- **"Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker who's about to inherit your project.
+Future you will thank you (and maybe even buy you coffee)."**

 ---

-### 📅 Last Updated: 2024-11-30 04:11
+### 📅 Last Updated: 2024-11-30 08:11

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!